These guidelines outline the process for making a nomination for an award of The New Zealand Antarctic Medal.

 - Your nominee may be still active in their field, or have relatively recent active experience.
 Posthumous awards can be made in cases where the nominee is recently deceased but had recent active experience.

-You must complete a nomination form (available in PDF, Word, and an online version).
+You must complete a nomination form (available in PDF and Word versions).

 You should add two or more supporting letters from other people or organisations, to add depth to your nomination.